 There is no universally agreed upon “best” prostate cancer treatment.
 Treatment recommendations often vary based on where you live and which urologist you meet with.
-Most experts around the world believe that we are experiencing an epidemic of prostate cancer over treatment.
+Most experts around the world believe that we are experiencing an epidemic of prostate cancer overtreatment.
 Your ideal prostate cancer treatment will be the one that fits YOU best!
 The Scionti Prostate Center does NOT believe in a cookie cutter, “one size fits all” approach.
-While HIFU and TULSA -Pro are revolutionary treatments that offers patients a minimally invasive treatment with a low risk of side effects, not all patients are candidates for Ultrasound ablation treatment.
+While HIFU and TULSA -Pro are revolutionary treatments that offer patients a minimally invasive treatment with a low risk of side effects, not all patients are candidates for Ultrasound ablation treatment.
 Obtaining an accurate diagnosis is the first step in selecting any prostate cancer treatment.

 Prostate cancer diagnosis at the Scionti Prostate Center begins with a multiparametric MRI of the prostate.
 If the MRI reveals a suspected tumor, then an MRI Fusion Guided targeted prostate biopsy is performed.
 This 'smart" or targeted biopsy technique is more accurate in detecting and characterizing prostate cancer than the old fashioned, ( archaic) TRUS guided or blind prostate biopsy.
 If you have already been diagnosed with prostate cancer by a "standard" biopsy, you are still a candidate for HIFU treatment.